Step-by-Step Instructions

 -

-- Computer or tablet for research and communication
+- Computer or tablet for managing bids and inventory

 Best Practices